 A hair glaze is a protective coating that adheres to each hair and protects it, and it washes out of hair in time.
 While glazes are often colored, and some people use them for color correction, these can also be a simple, clear shine.

 Many people claim that you shouldn’t dye your hair during pregnancy.
-Studies show a correlation between hair dye that uses ammonia during pregnancy and increased leukemia risk.

-While you can not easily strip those from your hair without risking damage to your hair, glazes are only semi-permanent.
+While you cannot easily strip those from your hair without risking damage to your hair, glazes are only semi-permanent.
 If you frequently wash your hair with warm or hot water, you will quickly decrease the lifespan of the treatment.

 It depends!
 A one-time hair glaze treatment at a salon usually ranges from $30 to $100.
 However, you can buy a small bottle for one or two uses for less than $10 to use at home.
 If you want to glaze your hair frequently, you can buy a large bottle for $30 to $60 and treat your hair multiple times.